claytonjwong/The-ART-of-Dynamic-Programming/README.md

 1. No recursive stack overhead
 2. Memory optimization

+It's worth noting that we can perform linear scans from the top-down solutions from `i=0..N-1` or in the reverse direction from `i=N-1..0`, and likewise we can do the same for the bottom-up solutions.
+However, since the bottom-up solutions require explicit base cases to be defined to be iteratively built upon, it often makes sense to follow the recursive stack unwinding starting at `N-1` because we can explicitly add base case(s) by appending them onto index `N`,`N+1`,`N+2`... to be iteratively built upon.
+See [712.
+Minimum ASCII Delete Sum for Two Strings](https://leetcode.com/problems/minimum-ascii-delete-sum-for-two-strings/discuss/1606340/The-ART-of-Dynamic-Programming) as an example of bottom-up solutions performing linear scans in the opposite and same direction as the recursive stack unwinding, ie. starting from the top-left with empty string base cases an index `0` thus offsetting the `dp` matrix by `1` compared to starting from the bottom-right with empty string base cases at index `M`,`N` thus *not* needing to offset the `dp` matrix, simplifying the code.

 ## Canonical Examples

 > It seemed unthinkable for me to leave the world forever before I had produced all that I felt called upon to produce.